otrv4/otrv4/otrv4.md

   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

-Sigma (SNIZKPK)
+Sigma (RING-SIG)
-  The SNIZKPK Auth value.
+  The RING-SIG proof of authentication value.

 Message id (INT) (optional: if an encrypted message is attached) This should be set with sender's j.